-The Associate of Science Degree in Engineering Technology will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.
+The Associate of Science Degree in Pre-Engineering will be awarded upon completion of the degree requirements including Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) or RCCD General Education requirements, as well as other graduation requirements as described in the college catalog.
+The following certificate may lead to employment competency, but does not lead to an Associate of Science Degree:

-Students will demonstrate proficiency sufficient to apply for and obtain entry-level employment in the field of engineering technology by completing a portfolio, which may include sketches, Computer Aided Drafting (CAD), 3-D models, and rapid prototyping.
-Students who complete the Associate of Science Degree in Engineering Technology will demonstrate proficiency in general education student learning outcomes and proficiency in subject matter student learning outcomes.
+Students will demonstrate proficiency sufficient to apply for and obtain entry-level employment in the field of engineering by completing a portfolio, which may include sketches, Computer Aided Drafting (CAD), 3-D models, and rapid prototyping.